jdeal/qim/README.md

 // {x: {y: 1}}
 ```

-For nested queries, `$stop` only stops the current nested query, not the whole query.
+For nested queries, `undefined`/`null` only stops the current nested query, not the whole query.

 ```js
 select([